Viydal/twitch-engagement-bot/README.md

 # Usage

 ## Requirements
-To download the required libraries: pip install -r requirements.txt
+To download the required python libraries:
+- pip install -r requirements.txt

+To download the required system tools:
+- sudo apt install ffmpeg
+- sudo apt install streamlink

 ## Steps
 **1. Visit https://twitchtokengenerator.com/ and generate a token that has both chat:read and chat:editpermissions.**